Robota

-Robota (2003) is an illustrated book by Doug Chiang and Orson Scott Card about a mysterious fourth planet of the solar system named Orpheus.
+Robota (2003) is an illustrated book by Doug Chiang and Orson Scott Card about a mysterious fourth planet of the Solar System named Orpheus.
 In a time before the events of the book, an alien race known as the Olm came to Orpheus and warned the people, explaining that their planet will crash into Earth in several thousand years.
 The Olm gave humans very advanced technology and the ability to create robots with artificial intelligence.
 But over the centuries, entropy and mismanagement have taken their toll.
 The humans have reverted to a preindustrial existence in a world populated with chimerical beasts such as the saurian jodhpurs, relying on bio-sciences for whatever support they can derive.
 With their mysterious leader, Font Prime, silenced, the robots have fallen under the baneful influence of Kaantur-Set, who directs a program of human extermination.
 But the robots themselves are on the point of extinction, as their technologies of reproduction no longer work.
 In this dire end of times, the story follows the adventures of Caps, a human who wakes up inside a metal capsule with no memory of his past.

 Orpheus

-Orpheus was the fourth planet in our solar system, it was also the sixth largest.
+Orpheus was the fourth planet in the Solar System, it was also the sixth largest.
 Its orbit intersected Earth's orbital path every 50 years.
 Rich in life, it gave rise to sophisticated human, animal and robot civilizations.
 About 2.1 billion years ago, after avoiding proto-Earth for countless years, these two planets inevitably collided.
 Orpheus was obliterated and the Earth shattered.
 Eventually, Orpheus's fragments coalesced to form Earth's moon, which stabilized our planet's erratic rotation and allowed life to germinate.
 Robota is the story of life before the collision and the conflict between animal life and the machines that sought to dominate them.